- President's Engagement Prizes

 Should you decide to apply for post-baccalaureate fellowships, this session will be your first stop in gathering information on the opportunities available and the application process.
 Students are asked to attend a Fellowships 101 session before scheduling an individual fellowships consultation with Dr. Wallace Genser at CURF.

-Workshops will be held in CURF’s Fireside Lounge on the 2nd floor of the ARCH building (3601 Locust Walk).
+Sessions will be held in CURF’s Fireside Lounge on the 2nd floor of the ARCH building (3601 Locust Walk).